Excursions & Activities

 ● Navigating the public transportation system

-Visits are made to important historical and cultural sites such as Casa de Africa, Barrio Chino, CENESEX, Finca Marta, and others.
+Students are asked to leave Fridays free of University classes so that they can paricipate in Friday activities around Havana.
+The program organizes visits to important historical and cultural sites such as the Casa de Africa, Barrio Chino, CENESEX, Finca Marta, and others.

-The program offers activities for students' enjoyment, designed to connect them with their courses and interests.
-These might include visits to the National Theater of Havana and the Martin Luther King Center, Cuban film screenings, conversations with actors and directors, Las Terrazas, dance classes, and Cuban cuisine, among others.
+The program offers activities for students' enjoyment, designed to connect them to their courses and interests.
+These might include visits to the National Theater of Havana and the Martin Luther King Center, a bike tour, Cuban film screenings, a day trip to Las Terrazas, dance classes, and Cuban cooking classes, among others.

 The program takes several trips throughout the semester to other cities and regions of Cuba.
 Destinations in the past have included Trindad, Cienfuegos, and Santiago de Cuba, among others.